10 Best Places to Sell Your Used Electronics For Cash

 10. EcoATM

-EcoATM is an interesting option for selling your used electronic items.
-Here’s how it works: You go to one of the over 2700 U.S. EcoATM recycling kiosks.
+EcoATM is an interesting option for selling used electronic items.
+To do so, you go to one of the over 2700 U.S. EcoATM recycling kiosks.

 After you deposit your device into the system, it analyzes it and gives you a cash offer.

-If you accept the offer you get your cash on the spot.
+If you accept the offer, you get your cash on the spot.
 If you don’t, your device is returned to you.
-EcoATM accepts smart phones, tablets and MP3 players only as of this writing.
+EcoATM accepts smartphones, tablets, and MP3 players only as of the time of this writing.

 Worried about someone stealing your phone and depositing it at an EcoATM location?
 Don’t.
 The kiosks require all sellers to insert a valid ID, to submit a thumbprint and to be photographed before they hand over the cash.